jara001/f1tenth-rules/rules_v3.md

 - Up to the first half, all teams have an opportunity to either join or not.
 - The rest of the master cup teams may be filled by teams that placed top 3 in the last 3 years (1100 days).

-Upon changing the track, teams are given an extra practice session to test their car and algorithms on the new track.
+If the racing track is changed for the Master Cup, the teams are given an extra practice session to test their car and algorithms on the new track.

 ### Penalties

-Touching the border of the track or a static obstacle is not penalized.
+- Touching the border of the track or a static obstacle is not penalized.
 Excessive, repeated touching (up to the organizers) is considered a crash.
-(Same rules as for Time Trial.)

-Track abuse: If a team abuses the track (e.g., deliberately cutting corners, damaging the track, or violating race boundaries excessively), they will be penalized.
+    - Track abuse: If a team abuses the track (e.g., deliberately cutting corners, damaging the track, or violating race boundaries excessively), they will be penalized.
 Penalties will be decided by a group of referees, and their decisions are final.

-Touching the opponent is not penalized unless one of the cars significantly diverges from its expected trajectory.
+- Upon crashing the track border, the team has to stop the car and move it (by hand or using the remote control) on the side of the track next to the latest position before crash.
+After repairing the track, the car may continue.
+The time spent on moving the car and repairing the track is considered the penalty.
+    - During all of this, the opponent’s car must not be restricted by the team’s actions and the opponent is allowed to further race without stopping its car.

-The algorithms must not intentionally hinder the opponent or perform any damage to it.
+- The algorithms must not intentionally hinder the opponent or perform any damage to it.
 Specifically, maneuvers such as deliberate crowding of a car beyond the edge of the track or any other abnormal change of direction are strictly prohibited.
 The referees will have the final say in whether a driver is in violation of this rule.

-Upon crashing the border of the track, the team has to fix the track and place the car on the side of the track at the place where the car first crashed the border.
-Then, the car can continue the race.
-During all of this, the opponent’s car must not be restricted by the team’s actions and the opponent is allowed to further race without stopping its car.
-The penalty is the time spent on fixing the track and placing the car.
+- Touching the opponent (e.g., light side-bumps and slow-speed nudges) is not penalized.

-Upon crashing the opponent, these steps are applied:
+- Upon crashing the opponent (e.g., one of the cars significantly diverges from its expected trajectory), these steps are applied:

-- Referees call the crash and signal for it by raising the red flag.
+    - Referees call the crash and pause the race. _and signal for it by raising the red flag._
+        - Not adhering to the race pause may result into a warning.
     - Referees judge which car is at fault.
     - Both cars are placed at the location of the crash, with the at-fault car placed behind the other car by 2 meters.
+        - If the team that was crashed into is able to autonomously detect and recover from the crash by stopping on the side of the track, that team is granted an extra head-start of 1 meter before resuming the race (i.e., the at-fault car is placed 3 meters behind the other car).
-- The referees restart the race with a green flag.
+    - The referees resumes the race. _with a green flag._

+_Felix: add whistles as signals?
+Also:
+define flag and whistle signals_

+### Violations

+- A crash is not considered a warning unless judged by the referees.
+    - Crashes that result in a warning include but are not limited to "malicious" crashes where the autonomous car did not attempt to slow down or steer away from the opponent.
+- Under special circumstances, the referees may decide to give a warning to a team with the option of stopping the race to address the issue.
+The team has a maximum of 5 minutes to fix the issue and resume the race.
+    - This does not apply for double-elimination.

+- After 3 warnings, the team is disqualified and the opponent automatically wins.

 ### Evaluation

-The first car that completes given amount of laps wins.
+- The first car that completes given amount of laps wins.

-In case that this objective is not achieved by any car, the amount of completed laps is the decisive factor.
+    - In case that this objective is not achieved by any car, the amount of completed laps along with the achieved progress on the track is the decisive factor.

 _TODO: List other tiebreaker factors, e.g., overtakes, crashes._